deottoni/belly_button/README.md

 ## Step 3 - Heroku

-Deploy the Flask app to Heroku.
+Deployed the Flask app to Heroku.

-Use the provided sqlite file for the database.
+Used the provided sqlite file for the database.